rishavanand/smit-result-scraper/README.md

 ### $ python3 result.py

-This program scraps all result of a given exam.
+This script scraps all result of a given exam.

 #### Example